Secondary Suite Program

 Questions and answers

-In a semi-detached home, the residences are placed side-by-side (or front-to-back), whereas in a duplex, they are placed one on top of the other.
+In a typical duplex, the residences are placed side-by-side (or front-to-back), whereas in a stacked duplex, they are placed one on top of the other.

-For fire safety purposes the BC Building Code does not permit secondary suites in duplex homes where one unit is on top of the other.
-Secondary suites are only allowed in semi-detached homes.
+For fire safety purposes, the BC Building Code does not permit secondary suites in duplex homes where one unit is on top of the other.
+Secondary suites are only allowed in side-by-side or front-to-back duplexes.

-Yes, you will need a building permit to ensure that the secondary suite meets building code standards.
+Yes, if originally constructed without a building permit, you will need a building permit to ensure that the secondary suite meets building code standards.
 View information on BC Building Code requirements for secondary suites.

-If the existing permit is for a two-family dwelling, you can revise your existing permit.
+If, for example, the existing permit is for a duplex, you can revise your existing permit to construct a duplex with suites.

-If the existing permit is for a single family dwelling, the permit will have to be cancelled and you will need to re-apply for a new building permit.
+If the existing permit is for a single-family home and you want to now build a duplex with suites, the permit will have to be cancelled and you will need to re-apply for a new building permit.
 The application fee is non-refundable; any additional fees that have been paid will be refunded as per the City’s Fee Bylaw.

-Yes, if your lot is eligible for a semi-detached home with suites, you may build a two storey home plus a basement suite or ground level suite in each unit.
+Yes, if your lot is eligible for a single-family home, duplex, multiplex and/or rowhouse with suites, you may build a secondary suite in a basement.

 Have questions?
 Contact us: